Kalyanruskin/BCG-X-Customer_churn_analysis/README.md

 3. Follow the instructions and run the code cells to perform customer churn analysis.

+## Insights

+- Churn is indeed high in the SME division i.e 9.7% across 14606 customers.
+- Predictive model is able topredict churnbut the main driver is not customer price sensitivity; **Yearly consumption**, **forecasted consumption** and **net margin** are the 3 largest drivers.
+- Discount strategy of 20% is effective but only if targeted appropriately ; Offer discount to only to high-value customers with high churn probability.

 ## Data Source

 The project utilizes a dataset reflecting customer interactions.
 The dataset is available at data/client_data (1).csv, price_data (1).csv